-- 97% of employers said they’d hire a Sask Polytech grad again
+- Employers love our grads!
+93% of them said they’d hire a Sask Polytech grad again.

 Voici comment nous :